 Following his collegiate career, Montgomery played four years of professional basketball in Europe.
 He averaged more than 25 points a game during his time playing in Germany, Lithuania and Sweden.

 Montgomery received his bachelor's degree in food industry management from Michigan State.
-His family includes his wife, Alexandra.
+He and his wife, Alexandra, have a son, Nicholas.